digitranslab/jumpstart/docs/versioned_docs/version-2.27.0/how-to/access-users-location.md

 title: Accessing User Location with RunJS Query
 ---

-In this step-by-step guide we will build a ToolJet application that harnesses the power of the **JavaScript Geolocation API** to retrieve the user's location.
+In this step-by-step guide we will build a JumpStart application that harnesses the power of the **JavaScript Geolocation API** to retrieve the user's location.
 The Geolocation API offers access to various geographical data associated with a user's device, utilizing methods such as GPS, WIFI, IP Geolocation, and more.

 :::info
 To uphold user privacy, the Geolocation API requests permission before locating the device.
 Upon permission, you gain access to data like latitude, longitude, altitude, and speed.